UT-Austin-RPL/amago/README.md

 ### 7. **Goal-Conditioned Open-Worlds (Crafter)**

 AMAGO can adapt to procedurally generated environments while completing multi-step instructions. `examples/07_crafter_with_instructions.py` shows how we turn [Crafter](https://danijar.com/project/crafter/) into an instruction-conditioned environment, and then use AMAGO's hindsight relabeling to explore sparse rewards.
-Please note that the open-source release is currently missing some of the features used in the paper's Crafter results, but these will be added in the coming weeks.

 <details>
 <summary> <b>Example Training Commands</b> </summary>